Potential Free Agents | Federal News Network

 ARIZONA (4) — Alex Avila, c; Jarrod Dyson, of; Yoshihisa Hirano, rhp; Adam Jones, of.

-ATLANTA (11) — Jerry Blevins, lhp; Francisco Cervelli, c; Josh Donaldson, 3b; Adeiny Hechavarría, inf; Matt Joyce, of; Dallas Keuchel, lhp; Chris Martin, rhp; Brian McCann, c; Darren O’Day, rhp; Anthony Swarzak, rhp; Josh Tomlin, rhp.
+ATLANTA (11) — Jerry Blevins, lhp; Francisco Cervelli, c; Josh Donaldson, 3b; Billy Hamilton, of; Adeiny Hechavarría, inf; Matt Joyce, of; Dallas Keuchel, lhp; Chris Martin, rhp; Brian McCann, c; Darren O’Day, rhp; Anthony Swarzak, rhp; Josh Tomlin, rhp.

 CHICAGO (8) — Nick Castellanos, of; Xavier Cedeño, lhp; Steve Cishek, rhp; Cole Hamels, lhp; Brandon Kintzler, rhp; Jonathan Lucroy, c; Pedro Strop, rhp; Ben Zobrist, inf-of.